Memory System

 Manual Search

-Agents can also search memories manually using MCP tools:
+Agents can search and manage memories using MCP tools:

 memory-search— Search with natural language queries.
-Returns summaries with IDs.memory-get— Retrieve full details of a specific memory by ID.
+Returns reranked results.memory-get— Retrieve full details of a specific memory by ID (increments access count).memory-delete— Delete a memory.
+Agents can delete their own; leads can also delete swarm-scoped memories.

 Writing Memories